pranjitdeka11/AI-IN-FINANCE-STOCK-MARKET-PREDICTION/README.md

 * Can be **extended** to more advanced architectures (e.g., Attention, Transformers).
 * **Modular** design makes it ideal for transfer to other domains (e.g., antenna design, weather prediction).

----

-Would you like me to package this explanation as a supplementary section in your GitHub `README.md` or as a separate file like `docs/architecture.md`?